This section describes the advanced built-in predicates for creating and removing breakpoints.

 get the module name from the

-by default, while New from the whole breakpoint spec
+by default, while New from the whole breakpoint specification

 The following hook predicate can be used to customize the behavior of the interactive debugger.

-Note that if a line typed in in response to the debugger prompt can not
+Note that if a line typed in response to the debugger prompt cannot

 called with the term

-Line is the code-list typed in, with any leading layout
+Line is the code list typed in, with any leading whitespace

 Warning is a warning message.
 This allows the user